-The Yoke Sport Aviation Mount is easy to install, and its quick-release toggle clasp ensures that removal and adjustment to and from landscape and portrait positions are quick and easy.
+The Yoke Sport Aviation Mount was easy to install, and its quick-release toggle clasp ensured that removal and adjustment to and from landscape and portrait positions was quick and easy.

-Pilots will also appreciate how any vibration is kept to a minimum, regardless of in-flight conditions.
+Any vibration was also kept to a minimum, regardless of in-flight conditions.

 RAM Double Socket Arm with Small Tough-Claw Base

-Ideal for the iPad Mini and features a non-slip, shock, and vibration dampening design$59.99
+Ideal for the iPad Mini and features a non-slip, shock, and vibration dampening designNew: $63.99

 Ideal for the iPad Mini, this yoke mount from RAM incorporates a non-slip, shock, and vibration dampening design to keep your iPad secure and safe as you fly.

-Made of high-strength composite and stainless steel, the RAM Double Socket Arm Mount quickly attaches and won’t move once it has been attached.
+Made of high-strength composite and stainless steel, the RAM Double Socket Arm Mount was quickly to attach and didn’t move once it had been attached.